 Here, flight theory is reduced to rules of thumb ("heuristics") to allow people of diverse backgrounds to make significant progress on drone design.
-There are a number of inaccurate presentation of flight theory, the persistence of those inaccurate theories (muddied waters, impact on commercialization) presents unique opportunities to make great advances.
+There are a number of inaccurate presentation of flight theory, the persistence of those inaccurate theories (muddied waters, impact on commercialization) presents unique opportunities for student projects to fabricate drones that can out-perform the best commercial and military alternatives.
+The initiating heuristics are:

 The standard (metric) of a good aerial vehicle (for present purposes) is a high lift-to-drag ratio (L:D).